Sinima Beats

 Sinima Beats is an online music licensing company founded in New York City that distributes instrumentals for songwriters, singers, rappers, film makers, or app developers.
 Sinima Beats is a registered Broadcast Music, Inc. member as a publisher.
 "Sinima Beats" is also a registered trademark.

 History

-Sinima Beats was founded in May 2005 and offers a vast array of urban, rock, rnb, pop, dance, reggae, dubstep and soundtrack instrumentals through various independent music websites; primarily SoundClick.
-The company gained recognition through the internet, with its quality and unique instrumentation.
-Due to widespread popularity, Sinima Beats began to license its music through the internet to aspiring artists, royalty-free.
+Sinima Beats was founded in May 2005 and offers urban, rock, rnb, pop, dance, reggae, dubstep and soundtrack instrumentals through various independent music websites; primarily SoundClick.
+Sinima Beats began to license its music through the internet to aspiring artists, royalty-free.
 These licenses give independent artists the opportunity to record songs over instrumentals and commercially distribute their songs without having to pay additional fees.
 All instrumentals are sample-free and cleared for commercial release.

 Eventually, many notable artists and companies used instrumentals by Sinima Beats in their projects.
 Artists such as DMX, Krizz Kaliko, Stat Quo, Canibus, E-40 and Silkk the Shocker have all recorded over instrumentals produced by Sinima Beats.
 Subsequently, several instrumentals were placed on popular TV shows such as Keeping up with the Kardashians, The Real World, Road Rules, etc.